Configuration Validation with Large Language Models: Benchmarks and Metrics

-\para{Configuration Dataset} To evaluate the effectiveness of configuration validation, we create new datasets for each system.
-First, we collect valid configuration values based on the default configuration file from each system, as well as configuration files from the Ctest dataset~\cite{openctest}.
-The configuration files in the Ctest dataset was collected from public Docker images that deploy the target systems~\cite{wang:icse:23,xu:18,sun:osdi:20}.
+Since real-world configuration dataset (\S\ref{sec:meth:rwdata}) is too small, to systematically evaluate configuration validation effectiveness, we create new synthetic datasets for each evaluated project.
+First, we collect default configuration values from the default configuration file of each project, and real-world configuration files from the Ctest dataset (collected from Docker images~\cite{openctest}) for those projects included in Ctest.
 We then generate misconfigurations of different types.
-The generation is based on prior studies on misconfigurations~\cite{xu:sosp:13,li:18,keller:dsn:08,li:issta:21}, which violates the constraints of configuration parameters as shown in Table~\ref{tab:misconfig_gen}.
+The generation rules are from prior studies on misconfigurations~\cite{xu:sosp:13,li:18,keller:dsn:08,li:issta:21}, which violates the constraints of configuration parameters (Table~\ref{tab:misconfig_gen}).
+Notably, prior studies show that the generation rules can cover 96.5\% of 1,582 parameters across four projects~\cite{li:18}.

-For each project, we build two distinct sets of configuration files.
-First, we build a dataset of configuration files with no misconfiguration (denoted as \validconfig) to measure true negatives and false positives (Table~\ref{tab:confusion}).
-Concurrently, we also build a dataset of configuration files in which each file has one misconfiguration (denoted as \misconf) to measure true positives and false negatives (Table~\ref{tab:confusion}).
-A misconfiguration can be a dependency violation between values of multiple parameters.
+For each project, we build two distinct configuration sets.
+First, we build a configuration dataset with no misconfiguration (denoted as \validconfig) to measure true negatives and false positives (Table~\ref{tab:confusion}).
+We also build a configuration dataset (denoted as \misconf) in which each configuration file has one misconfiguration, to measure true positives and false negatives (Table~\ref{tab:confusion}).
+Note that a misconfiguration can be a dependency violation between multiple parameter values.